brantondemoss/brantondemoss.github.io/writing/kata.md

 > If intelligence is a cake, the bulk of the cake is self-supervised learning, the icing on the cake is supervised learning, and the cherry on the cake is reinforcement learning

 Yann's point is that the bulk of information contained in things is "unstructured".
-Reinforcement learning takes extremely low information density, e.g. a win-loss signal from a Go self-play game, and propogates that learning signal through many board states (e.g. training the value network to predict win rate from given board state).
+Reinforcement learning takes extremely low information density, e.g. a win-loss signal from a Go self-play game, and propagates that learning signal through many board states (e.g. training the value network to predict win rate from given board state).
 The signal-to-noise ratio there is not good, so reinforcement learning is **extremely** data-hungry.

 Supervised learning is a little better: let's say we want to build a CNN to classify images of dogs.
-Each training example contains a human-created label, which is much less noisy than a Go result, and is backpropogated through only the current image, a much stronger learning signal.
+Each training example contains a human-created label, which is much less noisy than a Go result, and is backpropagated through only the current image, a much stronger learning signal.
 Supervised learning generally requires fewer examples than reinforcement learning to achieve good performance.

 Finally there's what Yann calls "self-supervised" learning, in which "the system learns to predict part of its input from other parts of its input"[^22].
 The idea is that the unstructured input data contains far more information than any supervised labels ever could, and so finding ways to cleverly predict parts of the input results in much better learning signal and eventual learnt representations.